radu-matei/radu-matei.github.io/content/blog/k8s-appsvc.md

 Next Steps
 -----------

-A next step would be creating deployment pipelines for both App Service and the Kubenetes apps - [here is an example of a pipeline using Jenkins](https://github.com/azure-devops/movie-db-java-on-azure) for a web app on App Service with the backend in Kubernetes.
+A next step would be creating deployment pipelines for both App Service and the Kubernetes apps - [here is an example of a pipeline using Jenkins](https://github.com/azure-devops/movie-db-java-on-azure) for a web app on App Service with the backend in Kubernetes.

 Feedback
 --------

-If you have a better aproach at any of the concepts presented in this article, or have any questions, please use the comments below.
+If you have a better approach at any of the concepts presented in this article, or have any questions, please use the comments below.

 As always, thanks for reading, and any feedback is highly appreciated :)